Risingfeanyx/cPanel_centos_scripts/readme.md

 clear ; whmapi1 create_user_session user=root service=whostmgrd | grep "url:" | awk '{print $2}'
 ```

 #how about a non-root cpanel login?
+It will loop through each user on the server, the 'session=' section will give away which user it is.
 ```
 clear ; whmapi1 create_user_session user=$(cat /etc/userdomains | awk {'print $2'} | grep -v nobody | sort -n | uniq) service=cpaneld | grep "url:" | awk '{print $2}'
 ```